This is the second of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 Corresponding to this upward movement of gifts and sacrifice is a downward movement of resources which anthropologists call redistribution.
 It is this element of reciprocity between the community and its representatives (and those representatives and the gods) that mitigates somewhat the sense of a tributary imposition.
 The principle invariably manifested by this downward phase of vertical exchange is that the humans who through their mediation channel the benevolence of the gods to their communities come to share in the aura of their sanctity.
 This, for all intents and purposes, is a fundamental law of human society.
 To exercise the power of the sacrificial giver is to acquire supernatural status.
 In practice, such sanctity is materialized in the largesse that the mediator – the divinized giver – then returns to the community through feasting and patronage.
 As with the upward arm of this vertical circuit, it is, in practice, hard, if not impossible, to distinguish human agency from divine, and religious gift from sacrifice.

 This is the fundamental sacrificial schema.
-Seen from our perspective, it certainly reinforces the idea, that, in respect to sacrificial mediation, Christianity brings something different.
-In the latter case all these layers of mediation are effectively removed, and individual believers, liberated from this worldly hierarchy, are left, along with their fellow-believers, free to commune independently with the deity and each other.
-I am reminded of a passage, towards the end of an ethnographic account of a north Papuan people by the anthropologist Kenelm Burridge in which he describes the social impact of Christian eucharistic practice in a still quite pagan society:
+Christianity brings something different.
+It removes all these layers of mediation, leaving individual believers, liberated from this worldly hierarchy, to commune independently, along with their fellow-believers, with the deity and each other.
+I am reminded of a passage, towards the end of an ethnographic account of a north Papuan people by the anthropologist Kenelm Burridge in which he describes the social impact of Christian eucharistic practice in one still largely pagan society.
+In relatively less hierarchically differentiated societies such as the one he describes (‘big-man’, as opposed to ‘great man’ societies), pooling and redistribution do not disappear, but become highly devolved, resulting, often, in extreme competitivity.
+By comparison the distinctive symbolic ritual of Christianity stands out through its exclusion of competitive expressions of social mediation:(9)

 2. Mediation in confessional religions: excursus II

-My ‘fundamental schema’ is far from the total picture, however.
-If my account of pagan sacrificial mediation, thus far, seems very remote from anything you may have encountered in other sources, this is no doubt because it does not altogether apply – or at least only in part – to the pattern of socio-religious relationships that have largely prevailed over the last two thousand years in cultures and societies founded on – for want of a better term – confessional religions (i.e. Judaism, Buddhism, Christianity, Islam and others).
-These show important modifications to this basic structure of sacrificial mediation.
+My fundamental schema does not offer the whole picture, however.
+If the foregoing account of pagan sacrificial mediation seems very remote from anything you may have encountered in other sources, this may be because it does not altogether apply – or at least only in part – to the pattern of socio-religious relationships that have largely prevailed over the last two thousand years in cultures and societies founded on – for want of a better term – confessional religions (i.e. Judaism, Buddhism, Christianity, Islam and others).
+Such religions exemplify important modifications to the basic structure.

-These modifications are mainly owed to a new emphasis on intention – what the Bible calls the heart.
+These modifications are largely the result of a new emphasis on intention – what the Bible calls ‘the heart’.
 There continues to be religious giving, but the motivation of the gift comes to matter more than its material content or its conformity to ritual protocol.
-Thus, in the case of Buddhism, for example, pious giving matters, because it manifests, on the part of the donor, an intentional disposition associated with the overcoming of attachment to the world – in effect, with good kamma (Buddhist version of karma) (6) Good kammatic states tend to engender good kammatic states in the future, drawing the giver into a virtuous circle of personal spiritual progress.
+Thus, in the case of Buddhism, for example, pious giving matters, because it manifests, on the part of the donor, an intentional disposition associated with the overcoming of attachment to the world – with what is called ‘good kamma’ (Pali term for the Buddhist transform of karma).(10) Good kammatic states engender good kammatic states in the future, drawing the giver into a virtuous circle of personal spiritual progress.
 In Buddhism, this comes to matter more than the effect of the gift on the external world – for example, the alleviation of poverty or the propitiation of the gods.

 There are also certain hugely important social and political corollaries of this ideational revolution – above all, an individualization of religious agency.
 Essentially, if it’s the dispositional intention of the religious giver that matters, wealth in absolute terms comes to matter less.
 One no longer needs to be wealthy in order to participate in religious giving.
 Sacrifice now lies within the capacities of every individual, and pooling is no longer required.

-The case of sacrificial mediation in these confessional religions modifies our understanding of ‘pagan’ sacrificial mediation somewhat, as also our picture of Christianity’s relation to it.
-On the one hand, as Christians, we can recognize in our own faith the same emphasis on the intention of the worshipper as in Buddhism and Islam, and the same resistance to a kind of sacrificial mediation.
-To this extent, Christianity does not appear to stand so far apart from these confessional faiths as it did from archaic religions.
-On the other, Islam and Buddhism seem to present a stark contrast in respect to their association of these anti-mediatory tendencies with individualization.
-The resistance to sacrificial mediation here seems to go along with a kind of individual moral self-sufficiency that is the diametrical opposite of the Christian dependence on the righteousness of the Saviour.
+On the one hand, as Christians, we can recognize in our own faith the same emphasis on the intention of the worshipper as in Buddhism and Islam, and the same resistance to a certain kind of sacrificial mediation.
+To this extent, Christianity appears closer, where sacrificial mediation is concerned, to the confessional faiths we have just been describing than to archaic religions.
+On the other, Islam and Buddhism present a stark contrast when it comes to the way they associate these anti-mediatory tendencies with individualization.
+Their resistance to sacrificial mediation goes along with a kind of individual moral self-sufficiency that is the diametrical opposite of the Christian dependence on the righteousness of the Saviour.

 Where does Christianity stand on mediation?

-It could imply an evacuation from human life of all specifically religious and socio-symbolic content, leaving ‘secular’ life as the only proper field for an active human response to a sacrifice that is entirely God’s – a sacrifice of which we are made personally aware, without necessity of any ecclesial intervention, through our individual study of ‘God’s Word’ (i.e. Scripture).
+It could imply an evacuation from human life of all specifically religious and socio-symbolic content, leaving ‘secular’ life as the only proper field for an active human response to a sacrifice that is entirely God’s.
+One could even argue that it is a sacrifice of which we are made personally aware (without necessity of any ecclesial intervention) through our individual study of ‘God’s Word’ (i.e. Scripture).
 There are certainly forms of Protestant Christianity that tend in this direction, with little place for ‘religion’ or ‘church’.
-Maybe these forms give some solid ground for the claim that Christianity ‘is not a religion’.
-Beyond the bounds of Christianity (in any but a purely cultural sense), contemporary secularism may also be a legatee of this doctrine of the exclusivity of God’s sacrificial mediation.
+Maybe, this, or something like it, is what people mean when they claim that Christianity is ‘not a religion’.
+Beyond the bounds of Christianity (in any but a purely cultural sense), contemporary secularism is no doubt a legatee of this doctrine of the exclusivity of God’s sacrificial mediation.

-There is, however, an alternative understanding.
-On this view, Christ’s mediation – his sacrificial agency – is not segregated from humankind, but universally shared by the Church as a whole where it acts (as it must do – or cease to genuinely be ‘Church’) in the Holy Spirit.
-Participation in God’s agency through Christ invests the whole Church with the priestly and kingly role of sacrifice and religious mediation assigned to Christ.
-Christian sacrificial mediation, so understood, is not so utterly dissimilar from the pagan mediation of the kings and priests of archaic religion who act as a channel of divine blessing to their communities.
-Such mediation does not disappear in Christianity.
-Rather, it is monopolized by the risen Christ himself, who then shares it with all those disciples who constitute his ‘body’.
-The result is a kind of collective divinization of all who share Christ’s agency.
+However, there is an alternative understanding.
+According to this, Christ’s sacrificial mediation is not just monopolized by Christ (in such a way as to imply our exclusion), but monopolized in order, then, to be shared by the whole Church where the latter acts in the Holy Spirit as the body of Christ (as it must do – or cease genuinely to be ‘Church’).
+Participation through Christ in God’s agency invests the Church as a whole with the priestly and kingly role of sacrifice and religious mediation assigned initially to Christ.
+Christian sacrificial mediation, so understood, resembles the pagan mediation of the kings and priests of archaic religion – to the extent that the Church, like them, plays a mediatory role in channelling divine blessing to humankind.
+On such a view, sacrificial mediation does not simply disappear from the human sphere, but is shared by the totality of those disciples who constitute Christ’s ‘body’.
+We could describe this as a collective divinization of all who share Christ’s agency.
 Needless to say, such status belongs only to those incorporated into Christ, who act in the Holy Spirit.
 And, of course, it is not an agency that would enhance the status of certain members of the body through its differential exercise by some on behalf of others.

 How far would this alternative understanding of Christian mediation safeguard the uniqueness of the Christian offer?

 The issue of the exclusivity of divine sacrificial mediation in Christianity is not, as should now be clear, quite as straightforward as some exclusivists suppose.
 Our comparative treatment of the issue has prompted us to refine on our initial analysis.
 There turn out to be different ways in which ‘exclusivity’ of divine mediation can be understood.
-To understand it as implying an elimination of human sacrificial agency certainly sets Christianity in the sharpest opposition to the other religions we have considered – though arguably it blurrs its distinction from contemporary secularism.
-On the other hand, to understand that exclusivity in terms of a generalization of mediation to ‘the body of Christ’ distances Christianity from Islam, and brings it closer to archaic religions – in that Christianity does not, like Islam, altogether forbid sacrificial mediation.
-Christ is the sacrificial mediator par excellence, and the institution of the Church the socio-religious expression of his mediatory role.
-But the kind of mediation this permits is of a nature to exclude the sacred hierarchies characteristic of archaic religion that are the target of Muslim attack.
-The mediation in question is not that of a current, mortal bearer of a religious agency passed down through the ancestral line; it is that of the dead and resurrected Christ.
-Most crucially for Christian uniqueness, the generalization of Christ’s mediatory role through the Church safeguards that sense of our dependency on ‘a righteousness not our own’ that is so opposed to the notion of moral self-sufficiency to be found in the confessional religions.
-In sum, there is, on this second understanding of exclusivity, some concession to the notion of Christianity as ‘a religion’; but by the same token a sharp distinction from contemporary secularism is preserved.
+We can understand it as an elimination of sacrificial agency from the human sphere – an understanding that certainly sets Christianity in the sharpest opposition to the other religions we have considered, though arguably also blurring its distinction from contemporary secularism.
+On the other hand, we can understand it as a generalization of mediation to ‘the body of Christ’.
+The latter understanding distances Christianity from Islam, and brings it closer to archaic religions – in that Christianity does not, like Islam, altogether forbid sacrificial mediation.
+After all, Christ is the sacrificial mediator par excellence, and the institution of the Church is the socio-symbolic expression of this mediatory role.
+But the mediation so enabled is not of a kind to encourage the sacred hierarchies of archaic religion targeted by Islam.
+This mediation is not exercised by a current, mortal bearer of a religious agency passed down through the ancestral line, but by the dead and resurrected Christ.
+Most crucially for Christian uniqueness, the generalization of Christ’s mediatory role through the Church safeguards that sense of our dependency on ‘a righteousness not our own’ so opposed to the notion of moral self-sufficiency to be found in the confessional religions.
+In sum, there is, on this second understanding of exclusivity, some concession to the notion of Christianity as ‘a religion’; but by the same token the preservation of a sharp distinction between Christianity and contemporary secularism.

 Elimination vs. generalization of sacrificial agency